 Dementia is a term used to describe cases of severe changes in the brain causing memory loss.
 In addition, the brain changes that occur with dementia make it difficult for affected individuals to perform daily activities, and they may also experience changes in their personality or behavior.

 However, different types of dementia vary based on the cause of the brain damage.
-These ten types of dementia include:
+These ten types of dementia support include:

-• Alzheimer’s Disease
+• Alzheimer’s Disease Care

-• Vascular Dementia
+• Vascular Dementia Care

-• Creutzfeldt-Jakob Disease
+• Creutzfeldt-Jakob Disease Care

-• Parkinson’s Disease
+• Parkinson’s Disease Care

-• Wernicke-Korsakoff Syndrome
+• Wernicke-Korsakoff Syndrome Care

-• Mixed Dementia
+• Mixed Dementia Care

-• Normal Pressure Hydrocephalus
+• Normal Pressure Hydrocephalus Care

-• Huntington’s Disease
+• Huntington’s Disease Care

-• Frontotemporal Dementia
+• Frontotemporal Dementia Care

 Most cases of dementia result from a disease, and no amount of treatment and medical attention can reverse their progression.
 This treatment differs from stroke care, which involves more physical rehabilitation.
 Additionally, signs of dementia typically follow similar stages, although patterns and progressions can vary by type of dementia.